 Click here to leave a comment

 Did you make friends in jail?
-Are you trying to throw a shout out to someone you met in jail?
-Throw a shout out to them here.
+Are you trying to send a message to someone you met in jail?
+Send a message to them here.

 Say Hello to people still locked up at Mineral County Jail